 - Noisy neighbor congestion for a multi-tenant database.
 Limiting the number of active connections on a per-customer basis ensures fairness.

 The Heimdall Proxy helps developers, database administrators, and architects achieve optimal scale for Amazon RDS and Amazon Redshift without any application changes.
 As a result, you will reduce your database instance size and support higher user counts.
-In this post, we explain how these functions work and are configured.
+In this post, we explain why and how database connection pooling is required to improve scale.

 - General connection reuse: New connections leverage already established connections to the database to avoid connection thrashing.
 This results in lower CPU utilization.